wayfair-incubator/telefonistka/README.md

          staging3 -->
   ```

-* Control over grouping of targetPaths syncs in PRs ("sync all dev clusters in one PR but open a dedicated PR for every production cluster" )
+* Control over grouping of targetPaths syncs in PRs ("Sync all dev clusters in one PR but open a dedicated PR for every production cluster" )
-* Optional in-component allow/block override list("this component should not be deployed to production" or "deploy this only in the us-east-4 region")
+* Optional in-component allow/block override list("This component should not be deployed to production" or "Deploy this only in the us-east-4 region")
 * Drift detection - warns user on "unsynced" environment on open PRs ("Staging the Production are not synced, these are the differences")

 ## Server Configuration